 - the reasons for your choice of school.
 Include any information you think is relevant.

 In most cases you make a placing request to the local authority that runs the school.
 (So for example if your chosen school is in another local authority, you make a placing request to them.)

 If you want your child to attend an independent or grant-aided school you can only make a placing request if it is a special school.
 Before making your placing request you must check that the school is willing to admit your child.
 Placing requests to independent or grant-aided special school should be made to your local authority (even if the school is in another local authority area).

 You can appeal against the education authority’s decision to refuse your placing request.
-There are two ways to appeal: the education appeals committee or the Additional Support Needs Tribunals.
+There are two ways to appeal: the education appeals committee or the Additional Support Needs Tribunal.

-You can make an appeal (called a reference) to the Additional Support Needs Tribunals if :
+You can make an appeal (called a reference) to the Additional Support Needs Tribunal if :

 - Your child has a co-ordinated support plan.